Converting 260 km/h to mph: A Deep Dive into Speed Conversion and its Applications

 -

 Unit Analysis: The method used above is a prime example of unit analysis, a powerful tool in science and engineering for ensuring the correctness of calculations.
-By carefully tracking units, we can ensure that our calculations lead to the correct units in the final answer.
+By carefully tracking units, we can confirm that our calculations lead to the correct units in the final answer.

 -